 ACCRUFER by is a Prescription medication manufactured, distributed, or labeled by Shield TX (UK) Ltd, Patheon France S.A.S, Butterworth Laboratories Ltd, Eurofins Amatsi Analytics, Sterling Pharma Solutions Limited, ACM Pharma.
 Drug facts, warnings, and ingredients follow.

-ACCRUFER is an iron replacement product indicated for the treatment of iron deficiency in adults. ( 1)
+ACCRUFER is an iron replacement product indicated for the treatment of iron deficiency in adult and pediatric patients 10 years of age and older. ( 1)

 Capsules: 30 mg ( 3)